solflare-wallet/staratlas-wallet-standard-test/README.md

 A tester for the Wallet Standard maintained by Solana.

 ## Deployment
-The `main` branch of this repo is deployed to https://crispy-telegram-wggro11.pages.github.io/
+The `main` branch of this repo is deployed [here](https://staratlasmeta.github.io/wallet-standard-test/).